proteinreport/proteinreport.org/content/en/events/future-food-tech-2/index.md

 <li>Survival Strategies: Sustaining Business in a Downturn</li>
 <li>Alternative Fats and Lipids: The Missing Ingredient</li>
 <li>Infant Nutrition and Formula: Feeding the Next Generation</li>
-<li>The Future Consumer: Food Trends, Buying Behaviours &amp; Generational Eating Habits</li>
+<li>The Future Consumer: Food Trends, Buying Behaviours & Generational Eating Habits</li>
 <li>Protein Production Debate: Which Technologies Have the Fastest Route to Commercialisation?</li>
 <li>Routes to Regulation: Moving the Needle on Cultivated Meat and Novel Foods</li>
 <li>Ultra-Processed, Ultra-Unhealthy?
 Creating Healthier Plant-Based ProductsScaling Novel Foods: Defining the Critical Factors for Large-Scale Manufacturing</li>
 <li>Targeting the Gut Microbiome: Personalising Foods for Physical and Mental Health</li>
-<li>Personalised Nutrition: Revolutionising Our Approach to Health &amp; Performance</li>
+<li>Personalised Nutrition: Revolutionising Our Approach to Health & Performance</li>
 <li>Displacing, Not Replacing, Meat: Exploring the White Space of Plant-Based</li>
 </ul>